 The School actively encourages the involvement of parents in their child's education.
 This is particularly relevant for the parents of a child with SEND where research clearly shows that the support and encouragement of parents can be crucial in the child achieving success.
-In addition, the pupil's Learning Support or EAL teacher reports annually in the pupil's summer term report and is available to meet with parents at Parents' Evenings or other times by arrangement.
+In addition, the pupil's Learning Support Tutor reports formally once a year on a pupil's main report and is available to meet with parents at Parents' Evenings or at other times by arrangement.